Purdue-CS193/homework-0-vpalmerio/index.md

-## Welcome to GitHub Pages

 # Vincent's First CS193 Homework

  - CS193 is chill
  - CS193 has some awesome people in it
- - CS193 is... well I've only had one CS 193 class so far so honestly I shouldn't jump the gun :(
+ - CS193 is... well I've only had one CS 193 class so far so honestly I shouldn't be jumping the gun :(

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.